SresthaMukherjee/LearnGate/README.md

 # LearnGate

-#GOALS
+#Ovwerview

-The goal of this project is to develop a fully functional Online Learning Platform that provides a seamless and user-friendly experience for students, admins, and instructors.
+The goal of the project is to develop a fully functional Online Learning Platform that provides a seamless and user-friendly experience for students, admins, and instructors.
 The platform allows students to easily browse, enroll in, and access courses, while also enabling them to interact with course materials and